What are untranslatable words?

 Tsundoku (Japanese)

-The act of acquiring books and letting them pile up in one's home without reading them.
+The act of acquiring books and letting them pile up - without reading them.

 Komorebi (Japanese)

-The effect of sunlight streaming through the leaves of trees.
+The beautiful phenomenon of sunlight filtering through the leaves of trees.

 Cwtch (Welsh)